jonasbergqvist/saas-cms-visual-builder-workshop/README-5-Create-experience-in-cms-ui.md

 Click the publish button in CMS to publish the experience

 ## 5.13.
 Set your experience in CMS as the start page
-We will registrate an application, and set the start page to our experience
+We will register an application, and set the start page to our experience

 ### 5.13.1.
 Go to Applications under "Settings"
 ![image](https://github.com/user-attachments/assets/7be69a8d-99bb-4adc-8632-b57f1b2f6b46)